cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ## What is an Account?

 An account is a pair of keys called PubKey (a public key), and PrivKey (a private key).
-A public is a unique identifier for a user or entity that is safe to disclose.
+A public key is a unique identifier for a user or entity that is safe to disclose.

 Private keys are sensitive information that users are required to manage confidentially.
 Private keys are used to sign information in a way that **proves** to others that the message was signed by someone using the private key that corresponds to a given public key.
 This is done without revealing the private key itself.